Pregnant and Parenting Student Rights

-What if my professor says his absence/makeup policy applies regardless of any medical condition?
+What if my professor says their absence/makeup policy applies regardless of any medical condition?

 While your professor may have a strict attendance policy, the university is bound by federal civil rights law.
 Title IX requires the university ensure that all faculty and staff comply with the law and do not discriminate against pregnant and parenting students.
 An individual professor’s policy is not OK if it breaks the law.

-Does the university need to provide me with special academic services, like tutoring?
+Does the university need to provide me with special academic services, like assistive equipment or furniture?

 Title IX requires the university provide pregnant students with any special services we provide to students with any other type of temporary disabilities.
 Please contact the Services for Students with Disabilities Office located in Lassen Hall 1008 for more information.

 If my program requires internships, career rotations or other off-campus elements, can I be excluded from participation?

 No. Your program must allow you to continue participating in off-campus programs.
 If your program provides opportunities to “work in the field,” you cannot be excluded based on your pregnancy.
 Your professor cannot require a doctor’s note for continued participation unless your professor requires one for all students who have a medical condition that requires treatment by a doctor.
 If they do ask for a note, they cannot second-guess your doctor’s decision.